RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 **To upgrade your database:**

-1. Make sure that all of the nodes in the RS cluster have been upgraded, as described in Upgrading nodes section above.
-Otherwise, you will not be able to upgrade the databases.
+1. Make sure that all of the nodes in the RS cluster are [upgraded](#upgrading-nodes).
+    You cannot upgrade databases before all of the nodes in the cluster are upgraded.
 1. In the [rladmin CLI]({{< relref "/rs/references/cli-reference/rladmin.md" >}})
     on any node in the cluster, run this command for each database: `rladmin upgrade db <db-name>`

-During the database upgrade process, the database will be restarted.
+During the database upgrade process, the database is restarted.
 As a result:

 - For databases that have [replication]({{< relref "/rs/concepts/high-availability/replication.md" >}})